-Add cucumber and red onions to the salad for a nice crunch.
-I prefer using English cucumber in my salads as they are seedless, have thinner skin that is not waxy, and are sweeter.
+Add crunchy cucumbers and red onions to the salad for a nice crunch.
+I prefer using English cucumbers in my salads as they are seedless, have thinner skin that is not waxy, and are sweeter.
 However, feel free to use whichever variety you have.

 If the red onions are very pungent, then soak them in water for 15 minutes.
 Squeeze and use.

-Try adding some balsamic vinegar, red wine vinegar, mustard, honey, etc to the dressing for a flavor change.
+Try adding some apple cider vinegar, balsamic vinegar, red wine vinegar, mustard, honey, etc to the dressing for a flavor change.
 I love to drizzle my homemade balsamic glaze on this salad.

-You can replace mint with other herbs like basil or parsley.
+You can replace mint with other fresh herbs like fresh basil leaves or parsley.

-You can also replace feta cheese with fresh mozzarella or goat cheese.
+You can also replace salty feta cheese with fresh mozzarella or goat cheese.

 Adding avocado or black olives to this salad is also a great idea.

-You can top this salad with nuts like almonds, pecan, or walnuts for a nice crunch.
+You can top this salad with nuts like almonds, pecan, walnuts, or seeds like sunflower seeds, flax seeds, hemp seeds, etc for a nice crunch.